WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230307-project_proposal.md

 ### Implementation details

-As this is mainly a documentation project, its implementation plan can be written here, inside the project plan.
-(I think splitting it will unnecessarily slow down a smallish project.
-Please, correct me if you think I'm wrong) This project will create a **table** with all the media properties that we store or compute on all levels of the stack (Catalog, API database, API elasticsearch, Frontend).
+The scope of this project was increased from creating a markdown table documenting all the media properties on all levels of the stack (Catalog, API database, API elasticsearch, Frontend) to adding automation to update it and generating as much documentation as possible to the documentation that lives next to the code.
+This means that the project will need the implementation plan.

 #### Table as a living document